diskurse/android-stalkerware/README.md

   <img src="https://github.com/diskurse/android-stalkerware/blob/master/docs/images/phonesheriff.gif">
 </p>

-If you use these services you risk the discovery of your actions and the communications of the people you are spying upon as these companies are not secure and do not seem to prioritize the security of their users or the victims of their users.
+I want to take this opportunity to remind anyone reading this thinking about using this software, if you use these services you risk the discovery of your actions and the communications of the people you are spying upon as these companies are not secure and do not seem to prioritize the security of their users or the victims of their users.

 ## What is to be done?